-- e) "Agreement" means this Agreement, its Annex and any amendments thereto; - f) "Annex to this Agreement" means any Annex to this Agreement or as amended in accordance with the provisions of paragraph 2 of Article 17 of this Agreement.
-The Annex forms an integral part of this Agreement and all references to the Agreement include the Annex unless otherwise stated; - g) "tariff" means the prices to be paid for the carriage of passengers and baggage, and the conditions under which those prices apply, including prices and conditions for other services performed by the carrier in connection with the air transportation, and including remuneration and conditions offered to agencies, but excluding remuneration and conditions for the carriage of mail; - h) "user charge" means a charge made to airlines by the competent authorities or permitted by them to be made for the provision of airport property or facilities or of air navigation facilities, including related services and facilities, for aircraft, their crew, passengers and cargo; and - i) "EEA Member States" means Member States of the European Union (EU) and the Member States of the European Free Trade Association (EFTA) that also are Contracting Parties to the Agreement on the European Economic Area (EEA).

-2. References in this Agreement to airlines of Denmark shall be understood as referring to airlines designated by Denmark.
+- (g) "Designated airline(s)" means one or more airline(s) which has been designated and authorized to operate the agreed services on the specified routes as established in the Annex to this Agreement in accordance with Article 3 of this Agreement; - (h) "Intermodal air transportation" means the public carriage by aircraft and by one or more surface modes of transport of passengers, baggage, cargo and mail, separately or in combination, for remuneration or hire. - (i) "Tariff" means the prices to be paid for the carriage of passengers and baggage, and/or cargo, and the conditions under which those prices apply, including prices and conditions for other services performed by the carrier in connection with the air transportation, and including remuneration and conditions offered to agencies, but excluding remuneration and conditions for the carriage of mail; - (j) "Territory", "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meaning laid down in Article 2 and 96 of the Convention; - (k) "User charge" means a charge made to airlines by the competent authorities, or permitted by them to be made, for the provision of airport property or facilities or of air navigation facilities, including related services and facilities, for aircraft, their crew, passengers and cargo; - 2.
+References in this Agreement to airlines of [Denmark/Norway/Sweden] shall be understood as referring to airlines designated by [Denmark/Norway/ Sweden].